CaroPattle/bicycle_data_melbourne/docs/_projects/2022-01-18-planning-permits.md

 #### Conclusion
 <br>
-The building permit dataset provides evidence that, despite global economic uncertainties, the Victorian construction industry experienced growth across the pandemic period.
+The building permit dataset provides evidence that, despite global economic uncertainties, the Victorian construction industry likely experienced growth across the pandemic period.

 Analysing several key variables, we can see that: